The Art of War

 Why It Matters

-Sun Tzu distilled military strategy into principles so fundamental they apply far beyond warfare — "know your enemy," "all warfare is deception," "appear weak when you are strong."
+Sun Tzu boiled military strategy down to principles so basic they work far beyond war: know your enemy, all warfare is deception, look weak when you're strong.
 The book has been required reading for military leaders, business strategists, and competitive thinkers for 2,500 years.
-It is the most influential strategy text ever written.
+It's the most influential strategy text ever written.

 The